cloud-gov/cg-site/_docs/ops/contingency-plan.md

 ### Engineer staffing

-If the number of available platform engineers is **four or fewer**, for three or more working days, or if a GSA COOP is effect, we are at risk of not having enough team members to troubleshoot and remediate issues.
-In that case we need to _stabilize the platform_:
+If the number of available platform engineers is **four or fewer**, for three or more working days, we are at risk of not having enough team members to troubleshoot and remediate issues.
+In that case we need to _stabilize the platform_, unless the available engineers are directed otherwise by cloud.gov or GSA leadership.
+To wit:

 * Escalate to TTS leadership the need for staff augmentation or support
 * Update StatusPage to notify customers/stakeholders of our situation